Van der Graaf Generator: Trio (2006 – present)

 After Jackson's departure, the group took a break before touring as a trio in April and July 2007 over Europe.
 A concert on 14 April 2007 in the Paradiso in Amsterdam was recorded and streamed on the FabChannel website until March 2009, and was released on DVD and CD that June.

 The first trio recording, Trisector, was released on 17 March 2008.
 Live concerts were played in Europe in March and April, and in Japan in June, among them, one at the Gouveia Art Rock Festival.
-There were further concerts in January 2009 in Europe, and the band played several concerts in Canada and the United States in the summer of 2009, among them a performance at NEARfest in Bethlehem PA.
-It was only the second time Van der Graaf Generator had visited the United States (their first being in New York City in 1976).
+There were further concerts in January 2009 in Europe, and the band played several concerts in Canada and the United States in the summer of 2009, among them a performance at NEARfest in Bethlehem, Pennsylvania.
+It was only the second time the band had visited the United States, the first being to New York City in 1976.

 In spring 2010, the group recorded a new album in Devon.
 A Grounding in Numbers was released on 14 March 2011.
 Live at Metropolis Studios 2010 was released as a 2CD/1DVD set by Salvo/Union Square Music on 4 June 2012.
 The band then toured the eastern part of the United States and Canada during June and July 2012, including an appearance at NEARfest Apocalypse in Bethlehem, Pennsylvania on 22 June.
 An album of out-takes and in-studio jams, similar to the second disc of Present, called ALT was released in June 2012.
 Hammill has stated that he has enjoyed the current reunion, as "the activity has reinvigorated me.
 Going from one thing to another is an energizing thing."